swharden/md2html-php/readme.md

 ### Routing Requests

-This repository uses `.htaccess` to tell Apache (with mod_rewrite) to route requests to a folder containing an `index.md` to `route.php`.
+This repository uses `.htaccess` to tell Apache (with mod_rewrite) to route requests to a folder containing an `index.md` to a local PHP script to handle them.
 If you don't use Apache or mod_rewrite, use whatever system you do have to route directory index requests similarly.

 ### Continuous Deployment with GitHub Actions